Hoof Abscess in Horses | Q&A

 Infection tracking up the white line is another common cause of a hoof abscess.
 The white line is the border where the hoof wall meets the sole, and this can become damaged and softened, allowing dirt and bacteria into the inner hoof.

-Weather conditions and poor stable management can also predispose a horse to a hoof abscess, as standing in wet conditions for too long can softens the hoof and is a prime breeding ground for bacteria to thrive.
+Weather conditions and poor stable management can also predispose a horse to a hoof abscess, as standing in wet conditions for too long can soften the hoof and is a prime breeding ground for bacteria to thrive.
 Equally, dry weather can result in the hoof becoming brittle, leading to cracks and the creation of additional entry points for bacteria.

 Unfortunately, some horses seem to be more susceptible than others, for example those with weak feet or who have had a previous bout of laminitis.